 Some users get confused by this nob because the scroll wheel only changes the nob in increments of ten.
 For single digits, use a mouse click.
 You can also click and hold to have it keep increasing by one.

 If you’re in a smart enough plane with a proper GPS and your destinations programmed in, Navigation Mode will automatically fly you where you need to go.
 It can also be used with VOR and LOC directions which we’ll attempt to explain in an update some point in the future.

-For most advanced planes with direct routes, you’ll simply want to press this button alongside autopilot.
+For most advanced planes with direct routes, assuming you’ve set your course before taking off (or programmed it into the navigation manually) you’ll simply want to press this button alongside autopilot.

 Approach Mode (APR Key)